rollerworks/search/docs/composing_search_conditions.rst

 -------------------

-Before you can compose a SearchCondition you first need a FieldSet configuration, even when using the Condition ony for exporting you need a FieldSet as the exporter needs to know which data transformer(s) to use.
+Before you can compose a SearchCondition you first need a FieldSet configuration, even when using the Condition only for exporting you need a FieldSet as the exporter needs to know which data transformer(s) to use.

 .. include:: fieldset.rst.inc